Quantum Hamiltonian Reduction for Polar Representations: The kernel of the radial parts map for symmetric spaces

 Let $P\in \KK(\p)_v:=\C[\p]_v\otimes_{\C[\p]}\KK(\p)$.
 Then one can write $P= P_0 + P_1$ with $P_0 \in \dd(\p)_v \tau(\g)$ and (with the usual notation) $P_1 \in \sum_{\mathbf{i}\geq 0} \C[\p]_v \partial^{\mathbf{i}}$.
 If $P_1\not=0$, we can find some element $f\in \C[\p]^G=\C[p_1,\dots,p_{\ell}]$ such that $P_1\ast f\not=0$.
 Since $\tau(\g)\ast \C[\p]^G=0$, it follows that $P\ast f\not=0$, contradicting the fact that $P\in \KK(\p)_v$.
 Thus, $P=P_0 \in \dd(\p)_v \tau(\g)$.
 This proves that $\LL(\p)_v= \{0\}$, as required. \end{proof}

-In order to understand the kernel of $\rad$, and more generally $\KK(\p)$, we need to reduce to the case of irreducible symmetric spaces.
-Therefore, we need to understand how $\KK(\p)$ relates to the corresponding objects for summands of $\p$.
+In order to understand the kernel of $\rad$, and more generally $\KK(\p)$, we need to reduce to the case of irreducible symmetric spaces and so we need to understand how $\KK(\p)$ relates to the corresponding objects for summands of $\p$.
 This will form the content of the next couple of results.